supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_21_GrantTenantWideAdminConsentToAnApplication.md

 ## Lab Objectives
 After completing this lab, you will be able to:
-- Perform App registration
+- Task 1 - App registration
-- Grant admin consent in Enterprise apps
+- Task 2 - Grant admin consent in Enterprise apps

 #### Estimated time: 15 minutes